 If you have kept up with the news, many details you’ll find in “Border Wars” may sound familiar, but what’s new here is how each initiative concerning the construction of the wall or attempting to stem the flow of immigrants, followed by a degree of shortsightedness, followed by disastrous results (see: family separation), followed by a high level of damage control, is part of a larger pattern.
 Hirschfeld Davis and Shear argue that it isn’t just a ban on travelers from certain Muslim nations, or a decision to not renew the Deferred Action for Childhood Arrivals (DACA) program, or a sudden “national emergency” on the border that most people living on the border weren’t aware of.
 It’s that these all add up to an assault on immigration, a comprehensive plan not to strengthen our policies but to dismantle them from within the White House.

 Trump’s problems started when he based his 2016 presidential campaign on an undeniably tangible structure that most experts agreed wouldn’t be effective at solving the problem of immigrants slipping into the country.
 Presidential candidates generally make less-tangible promises.
 Think health care, or scaling down a war, or increasing spending on education — all subjects of promises that can be measured to some degree but also leave room for interpretation.
 A wall is a wall.
-It’s either sealing off all 1,200 miles of the U.S.-Mexico border, as Trump continues to promise, or it’s not.
+It’s either sealing off all of the nearly 2,000 miles of the U.S.-Mexico border, as Trump continues to promise, or it’s not.
 And right now, it’s not anywhere close to that.

 Hirschfeld Davis and Shear, both New York Times correspondents, interviewed about 150 people to get this behind-the-scenes account of what happened when the media and the rest of us were out of the room.
 And it isn’t pretty.